d1b1/d1b1.github.com/_articles/turn_key_deployment_options.md

     </div>
     <div class="col-8">
         <p>
-            <b>Github Actions</b> - This feature was launched in 22019017, and enables for code build, testing and
+            <b>Github Actions</b> - This feature was launched in 2018 and enables code build, testing and
             deployment with a few simple file changes to your Github repos.
 Getting setup with their actions take less than 30 minutes, and it has huge benefits.
         </p>
         <p>
-            First, it's free with an account.
+            First, it's <b>free</b> with an account.
 Second, it conditions your team to start using secrets to manage API keys etc. And finally, can be a good screening question for your new hires.
-(If they do not know about Github actions, then maybe they are too green to hire.
+(If they do not know about GitHub actions, then maybe they are too green to hire.
         </p>
     </div>
 </div>